-10.9.
+7.9.
 Firing rate network models

 Firing rate network models constitute a simple yet important class of circuits.
 In the simplest instantiation, consider a feed-forward circuit with N units projecting to a given output unit.
-The input activity is given by the vector \mathbf{u} .
-We can think of the components of \mathbf{u} as the firing rate of each input unit.
+The input activity is given by the vector u.
+We can think of the components of u as the firing rate of each input unit.
 The output firing rate is given by v (v is a scalar).
 A synaptic kernel K_s describes how the input firing rate is (linearly) converted into an input current for the output unit.
 Theoreticians often represent the strength of a given synapse b (b=1,...,N) by a scalar value w_b .
-This value could represent a combination of the probability of synaptic release from the pre-synaptic neuron and the amplitude of the post-synaptic potential (positive or negative) evoked by the incoming neurotransmitters.
+This value could represent a combination of the probability of synaptic release from the pre-synaptic neuron and the amplitude of the postpotential (positive or negative) evoked by the incomina neurotransmitters.
 The total input to the output unit I_s is given by: